mihudou/HitchOpen-LGSVL-hainan_university/README.md

       ```
 2. Flags
    - The competition timer publishes VehicleFlag on the `/vehicle_flag` topic
-   - Flag states control competition flow:
+   - Flags in the competition:
      - GREEN: Competition active, vehicle can go
      - RED: Vehicle must stop
      - BLACK: Competition ended